-We are delighted to invite John Greening to our next Zoom guest reading event.
-(Please see joining details in panel on left, or below if viewing on a phone).
+We are delighted to invite John Greening to our next FRP Zoom event.

 John has lived in Upper Egypt, Scotland and the USA, but has been based in Cambridgeshire with his family for many years.
 Recipient of the Alexandria Prize, Bridport Prize and a Cholmondeley Award, he has published over twenty collections, large and small, including Heath with Penelope Shuttle (Nine Arches, 2016).